pliam1105/nuslam/README.md

 poses, scales) tied by **factors** (measurements, each a residual with a noise model), solved by sparse nonlinear least squares (GTSAM / Levenberg–Marquardt here, iSAM2 later).

 The submap structure follows **VGGT-SLAM**.
-VGGT-SLAM (1.0) does dense SLAM over feed-forward VGGT reconstructions by splitting the stream into overlapping **submaps** and aligning them on their shared frames — but, being uncalibrated feed-forward, it aligns in **SL(4)** (a projective homography per submap) and inherits the full projective ambiguity: no metric, no gravity.
-The **2.0** architecture replaces the projective alignment with **Sim(3)** — one similarity per pose, an overlap frame carried as **two** variables (one per submap) tied by an alignment factor — which is calibrated and scale-aware but still up-to-a-global-scale.
+VGGT-SLAM 1.0 ([Maggio et al., *Dense RGB SLAM Optimized on the SL(4) Manifold*](https://arxiv.org/abs/2505.12549)) does dense SLAM over feed-forward VGGT reconstructions by splitting the stream into overlapping submaps and aligning them — but, being uncalibrated, it optimizes **15-DoF SL(4)** homographies between submaps and inherits the full projective ambiguity (no metric, no gravity).
+VGGT-SLAM 2.0 ([*Real-Time Dense Scene Reconstruction*, arXiv:2601.19887](https://arxiv.org/abs/2601.19887)) **keeps the SL(4) factor graph** but removes the 15-DoF drift *by construction*: consecutive submaps share a single **common keyframe** (the last of one is the first of the next), which by construction has the **same pose and camera calibration**, so the alignment is constrained to a subset of SL(4) rather than a free 15-DoF fit.
+It stays on SL(4) — it does **not** switch to Sim(3).

-This work adopts the VGGT-SLAM 2.0 submap-and-Sim(3) skeleton and makes it **monocular and metric**: each submap is reconstructed independently (per-window COLMAP for up-to-scale poses + DA3-Base depth + DAQ metric upgrade), and the global scale gauge is broken **from semantics** — a road-plane ground anchor plus the known camera-mounting height — inside the graph itself.
-That semantic-metric anchor in a Sim(3) submap graph is the contribution; the alignment machinery is adapted, not invented.
+This work adopts 2.0's **single-shared-keyframe (one-frame) overlap** structure, but because we have **known intrinsics** and the DAQ metric upgrade, the projective mismatch is already gone — so *our* submap-alignment variables collapse from SL(4) to **Sim(3)** (7-DoF), the reduction VGGT-SLAM cannot make while uncalibrated.
+On top of that, the global scale gauge is broken **from semantics** — a road-plane ground anchor plus the known camera-mounting height — inside the graph, and each submap is reconstructed independently (per-window COLMAP + DA3-Base + DAQ) so the shared boundary frame is reconstructed twice and carried as **two** Sim(3) variables tied by the alignment factor.
+The Sim(3) reduction and the semantic-metric anchor are the contribution; the submap-and-shared-keyframe skeleton is adapted from VGGT-SLAM 2.0.

 ### Submap architecture